STILLWATER CENTRAL SCHOOL DISTRICT WIDE SAFETY PLAN – PROJECT SAVE (Safe Schools Against Violence in Education)

 Executive Assistant to the Business Manager

-The executive assistant is human resource liaison for staff.
+The executive assistant is the human resource liaison for staff.
 Specifically, she manages FMLA leave requests and insurance information.
 She provides support to the business manager and completes other duties as assigned.

 To fulfill the obligations of the title, the Executive Assistant to the Business Manager must be considered essential to support staff and their human resource needs.